 Did you see this piece just before Christmas?

-The journalist quotes 'mis-selling' of insurance through car dealerships as example of practices that might be seen with "little of no benefit" to Australians.
+The journalist quotes ‘mis-selling’ of insurance through car dealerships as an example of practices that might be seen with “little or no benefit” to Australians.
 However, this casual holiday reading may miss something more important for the many owners of fin services businesses.

-Remember, the origins of this proposed legislation is David Murray's 2014/5 Fin Services Enquiry.
+Remember, the origin of this proposed legislation is David Murray’s 2014/5 Fin Services Enquiry.

 I read all this and conclude that David Murray and his panel was saying that ‘advice’ is not just another financial ‘product’.

 His enquiry took deliberate aim at the practice of making and selling financial product – vertical integration –

 that the banks, superannuation funds, large insurance and investment providers made as common as sand on our holiday beaches.

 With the Hayne Royal Commission taking off in February, the reform momentum isn’t about to subside.

 In fact, I reckon this legislation to ban products and potentially rip-up conflicted, long-established rem practices is a significant new crack in the Berlin Wall that for too long has protected, enriched and supported the systemic product conflicts that have resulted in so few Australians trusting the product distributors that masquerade as professional financial advisers.

 Might go some way to restore the social license essential for Australians to enjoy greater financial certainty in their lives.